Artem6evelev/Artem6evelev/README.md

 - :computer: Most used line of code `git commit -m "Initial Commit"`
 - 🤔 I’m looking for help with Outstanding Video ideas.
 - 📫 How to reach me: artem6evelev92@gmail.com.
-- ⚡ Fun fact: Made in USSR, lived 9 years on the "earth" China, Fall in love with Israel.
+- ⚡ Fun fact: Made in USSR, lived 9 years on the "planet" China, Fall in love with Israel.

 #### Top Technologies